Tamil sexual minorities: Festivals

 The most famous festival involving sexual minorities is the Koovagam Festival in the Tamil city of Villupuram based on the folklore of Aravani.
 The celebration is dedicated to the deity Aravani, the groom (and later husband) of the transgender manifestation of Sri Krishna.
 The festival involves religious rituals, blessings, parades, re-enactments of scenes from the folklore, political protests, and sexual intercourse under the full moon, among other things.
-It is frequented my many non-transgender sexual minorities and has become a staple of Tamil culture, not only for the sexual minority community, but also to the wider general population of Tamil Nadu.
+It is frequented by many non-transgender sexual minorities and has become a staple of Tamil culture, not only for the sexual minority community, but also to the wider general population of Tamil Nadu.

 An annual LGBT Film Festival is also held at the Gothe Institute in Chennai, an institution of the German Federal Government, organized by Alliance-Francaise, an institution of the French Republic Government, and SAATHII.
-This has frequently be joined by one-off movie events organized by other foreign institutions and NGOs.
+This has frequently been joined by one-off movie events organized by other foreign institutions and NGOs.

 Other events include the Chennai Rainbow Pride.